 If you need to remove or retouch paint, it could cost you more time in the long run.

-You need to plan ahead to avoid making mistakes and wasting time to fix them.
+You need to plan to avoid making mistakes and wasting time fixing them.

 Here are some key pieces of advice to help you out when designing wall patterns with tape: